pypsa-meets-earth/pypsa-earth/doc/user-guide/rules-reference/download-and-filter/retrieve-emissions.md

 ## Downstream Rules

-- [`build_co2_emissions`](../populate/build-co2-emissions.md) filters the retrieved workbook to public electricity and heat production emissions and writes the cleaned CSV used by `prepare_network`.
+- [`build_co2_emissions`](../populate/build-co2-emissions.md) filters the retrieved CO2 dataset to electricity sector emissions and stores the cleaned dataset as a csv file used by `prepare_network`.